dane-git/git-crawl/README.md

 1. Set up your GitHub personal access token:
 Replace your_github_token_here with your actual GitHub personal access token in the script.

-2. Specify Repositories to Skip:
+2. Specify Repositories configuration in `config/config.yaml`.
-Add the repository names you want to skip to the repos_to_skip list.
+See `example_config.yaml`.

 3. Run the Script:
 Run the script to fetch and process repository data from the specified users and organizations.